 The sites to be seen here today represent the different habitations necessary for survival through different eras.
-Aveyron has prehistoric menhirs (standing stones or statues) and more dolmens (megalithic tombs) produced in the Bronze Age than elsewhere in France and these can be spotted on many journeys here.
+Aveyron has prehistoric menhirs (standing stones or statues) and more dolmens (megalithic tombs) constructed in the Bronze Age than elsewhere in France and these can be spotted on many journeys here.
 Their sizes vary between 75 cm and 5.5 m They are the oldest sculpted stones in Western Europe - see the cave system of Foissac and Musée Fenaille at Rodez

 The South of France was the first region annexed by the Romans, in about 125 B.C., decades before Julius Caesar brought the rest of Gaul under his control.
 The area was occupied throughout by the Ruteni tribe.
 The Romans relied on the native aristocracy to administer local governments.
 Najac has Gallo-Roman origins and the River Viaur derives its name from the Latin ‘way of gold’.
 At a factory near Millau, Graufesenque, slaves mass-produced pottery for the entire Roman army.
 A legacy from the Roman period is the suffix AC which is found at the end of a number of names of towns and villages in Aveyron.
 It can be argued that Roman culture had a longer persistence in the south of France than in Italy itself.